take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Go back to your Jenkins Dashboard if not already there.
 - Go to the Jenkins configuration
 - configure the email settings.
 A good source for this is the gmail SMTP
+- After configuring you can let Jenkins send a test mail.
+Please do so to test the configuration

 The following settings can be used